-The third and the most disturbing of all was the fact that I had a stalker.
+The second and the most disturbing of all was the fact that I had a stalker.
 I flinched inwardly as I thought about Drew.
 The guy was annoyingly persistent.
 He'd call, he'd text and he'd even come straight ahead and ask me out whenever I was alone.
 It was not just annoying, it was abusive.
 He would threaten to hurt my Mom, somehow knowing exactly where and with whom she was, if I didn't go out on a date with him.
 Eventually, I would, seeing as how I had no choice.
 Even after all those nights out, I can't convince him out of stalking me.
 He was obsessed.
 I had changed my numbers so many times but he just kept getting his hands on the new ones.
 I didn't like the way he had control over my life but I was helpless.
 He said he'll hurt the guys too if I tell anyone or try to call the police.
 He might have been bluffing but I was afraid to take the risk anyway.

 I sighed, wishing I had normal problems like asking my crush out on a date, or some chemistry assignment that I couldn't get.